 #4 Adding Content to SmarterQueue is Slick (and Quick)

-Adding a new post to SmarterQueue is fun.
-You can easily add imges to your post, and can post across multiple accounts at once.
+Adding a fresh, new post to SmarterQueue is fun.
+You can easily add images to your post and then schedule to post immediately, or to repeat your content.

 It’s as simple as adding your description, URL and then choosing what type of image or extra features you want.

-For example, when adding a blog post to Twitter, SmarterQueue will load the link and description and show the image that will be shared via Twitter Cards.
+For example, when adding a blog post to Facebook, SmarterQueue will load the link and description and show the image that will be shared in a visual preview.

 You can also choose whether you will post the image once or re-queue it after posting.
 And you can control how long after the post you wish for it to expire.
 This is great for seasonal content or content you want to give a short burst of exposure and then taper off: